10 Election Moments You Won't Totally Hate And Might Even Like

 4. Birdie Sanders

 At a March rally in Portland, Ore., Democratic candidate Bernie Sanders channeled his inner Snow White.
 In the middle of his speech, people in the crowd started to laugh and point: A bird had landed on the stage.
 While Sanders looked at the ground, it flew up and perched right on his lectern.
 The Vermont senator spent nearly 30 seconds just smiling at the little guy, making it quite possibly the most peaceful and unplanned campaign moment this year.
 Sanders might have taken it a little too far, though, when he proclaimed that the bird symbolized "a dove asking us for world peace."
-No, Bernie, it was just a cute, little bird, and that's OK, too.
+No, Bernie, it was just a cute little bird, and that's OK, too.

 5. The Michelle Obama and George W. Bush hug